Table of Contents

-The Black Garden Ant lift a paving slab or turn over a large stone in the garden, and the chances are that you will find a colony of black garden ants.
+The Black Garden Ant lifts a paving slab or turns over a large stone in the garden, and the chances are that you will find a colony of black garden ants.
 This species takes to the air in swarms to mate on warm, humid summer days.
 The black garden ant is widely distributed in the British Isles but is most common in the southern third of England.

 It is a dull black, rather hairy ant and occurs in fields as well as gardens.
-If you look into the black garden ants’ nest at any time from late July to the end of September, you’ll find three different types of ant.
+If you look into the black garden ants’ nest at any time from late July to the end of September, you’ll find three different types of ants.
 The largest individuals are queens; they have four thin, transparent wings.
 The smallest ones-also winged-are males, while the slightly larger wingless individuals are workers.
-For most of the rest of the workers are the only easily seen ants in the nest?
+For most of the rest of the workers are they the only easily seen ants in the nest?

 Mating Swarms